-Central County Fire & Rescue (CCFR) will soon open a new Station #5.
+Central County Fire & Rescue (CCFR) opened a new Station #5 in early May 2019.
 The station is located at 3421 Harry S. Truman Blvd. in St. Charles.
 Construction began in August 2018.

 In addition to providing adequate space for housing four firefighters at a time (a National Fire Protection Association standard), the 13,000-square-foot building includes three engine bays large enough to house modern rescue equipment, a decontamination room for emergency equipment and personnel, a storage room for firefighter gear, a storm shelter for on-duty personnel, a physical training room and an emergency generator.